 Most of us recognize trauma: those shocking and startling events that leave a lasting effect.
-Sexual, physical, mental and emotional abuse or assault certainly come to mind, as do the effects of combat in soldiers or veterans, motor vehicle accidents, natural disasters, and the complicated grief over an unexpected death.
-But the reality is anything that your brain does not have an adequate frame of reference to make sense of or an event your body does not have time to adequately respond to can be traumatic.
+Certain traumas may come to mind.
+Perhaps childhood trauma, like sexual, physical, mental or emotional abuse.
+Or sexual assault.
+Or the effects of combat on soldiers or veterans.
+And then there are traumas like motor vehicle accidents, natural disasters, and the complicated grief over an unexpected death.
+The reality is anything that your brain does not have an adequate frame of reference to make sense of or anything that overwhelms your body’s natural defenses can be traumatic.

-While therapy cannot change whatever traumatic event or loss that happened, it can help you and other family members to better manage and be aware of the effects of trauma and grief, as well as issues that arise in their wake.
+While therapy cannot change the traumatic event or loss that happened, it can help you and other family members to better manage and be aware of the effects of trauma and grief.
+It can also help heal the issues that arise in their wake.

 The Effects of Unresolved Trauma and Grief

 Unprocessed trauma and loss have a way of paralyzing an individual and affecting not only emotions, but also mind, body, and spirit.
 Images, beliefs, emotions and body sensations that were once experienced during a disturbing event can become frozen within an individual.
 These frozen sensory memories associated with the trauma or loss can disrupt the quality of one’s life in the form of intrusive thoughts, emotional distress, flashbacks and intense physiological responses.
 These are common symptoms of Post Traumatic Stress Disorder (PTSD).
 Feelings of shame, self-blame, distrust, grief, and being all alone are also common.